Day 1: Depart United States

 Mozart’s Birthplace & Setting for The Sound of Music

-After Mass, celebrate Mass at the Shrine of Our Lady of Maria Plain.
+After breakfast, celebrate Mass at the Shrine of Our Lady of Maria Plain.
 Tour the Mirabell Gardens and Getreidegasse, a busy shopping street where Mozart’s childhood home still stands.
 See Hohensalzburg Castle Mönchsberg mountain and the fountain in Residenzplatz square.
 Visit St. Peter’s Abbey, and enjoy a free afternoon.
 Dinner will be at the hotel.

 Day 6: Altotting